CalebVincent/ExpressNoteTaker/README.md

 # Business Context

-People of all walks of life can appreciate the privacy that comes with information being stored out of arms reach of unauthorized people.
+People from all walks of life can appreciate the privacy that comes with information being stored out of arms reach of unauthorized people.